sensorlab/sensorlab.github.io/content/people/bbertalanic/index.md

 # - leaders
 ---

-Blaž Bertalanič received his Master’s degree in electrical engineering from the Faculty of Electrical engineering, University of Ljubljana.
-He is currently pursuing his PhD at the same faculty and is working as a researcher at the Department of Communication Systems, Jožef Stefan Institute.
+Blaž Bertalanič received his Master’s degree in electrical engineering from the Faculty of Electrical Engineering, University of Ljubljana.
+He completed his PhD at the same faculty in 2024 and is now a postdoctoral researcher at the Department of Communication Systems, Jožef Stefan Institute.